 They go on to say: “These days, people looking to buy new art may never set foot in a setting where the works are on display, or may never even come to the same state where they are being produced or sold… The established collectors are no longer buying much new art – indeed, many are selling off what they already own – while younger collectors might be more inclined to buy online.”

-Maybe you sell a few canvas prints via online Print on Demand (POD) sites like Artsy, Saatchi, or Fine Art America.
-However, your works are lost in a sea of galleries and artists on these sites where potential new buyers or collectors must somehow find you.
-This is the essential problem: new buyers can’t find you unless you link to your buy pages on these sites from your website.
-Nor do they promote your works in ways that stimulate buyer’s senses.
-Because of this, POD sites don’t generally work unless you have a large amount of traffic to your own website.
+Maybe you sell a few originals or canvas prints at sites like Artsy, Saatchi, or Fine Art America.
+However, your works are lost in a sea of galleries and artists on these sites.
+This is another problem: new buyers can’t easily find you.

 So, what is a small or medium sized art gallery to do?
-You are up against the perfect storm of less foot traffic, bifurcation of the market, changing buyer demographics, expensive art fairs, high rents, and an emerging online marketplace that may not be working for you.
-Maybe the solution is to fine tune your online marketing approach.
+You are up against the perfect storm of less foot traffic, changing buyer demographics, expensive art fairs, high rents, and an emerging online marketplace that may not be working for you.
+Maybe the solution is to fine tune your marketing approach.

-Ideally, what you need is an online marketing service with both local and regional exposure that highlights your available works in ways that visually appeal to a broad audience of art lovers and potential buyers.
-And you want to spend the least amount of money to get the widest possible exposure.
+What you need is an marketing service with the widest possible exposure that highlights your available works in ways that visually appeal to a your audience.

-What if this new marketing platform uses HD TVs to display your art advertisements in homes and businesses and is targeted specifically to potential buyers and art lovers?
-What if this service also has national and international viewers?
+What if this new marketing platform uses HD TVs to display your art advertisements in homes and businesses and is targeted specifically to art lovers?
 What if you could change your “playlist” of running ads at any time?
-This is exactly how Art Stream Videos works, and we do all the work to convert your images into moving 45 second videos.
+This is exactly how Art Stream Videos works, and we do all the work.
 Plus, we place your contact information at the end of each video.

 Using Art Stream Videos

 To sign up for our service, register.
 Then visit our pricing page and select the option that best works for you (Artist Basic, Artist Standard, or Gallery).
 After confirming, you will be redirected to a page that allows you to upload images with details about each work.
-AND if you respond to our survey you will receive an extra TWO months of advertising at no addition cost.
 Of course, you can end our service at any time.